stanford-crfm/mistral/docs/tutorials/multi-gpu.rst

 =======================================

-Once you've got training working with a single node/single gpu, you can easily move on to training with multiple GPU's if your machine has them.
+Once you've got training working with a single node/single gpu, you can easily move on to training with multiple GPUs if your machine has them.

 This can be done two ways.
 The first, which we show here, uses `torch.distributed.launch <https://pytorch.org/docs/stable/distributed.html#launch-utility>`_ , a utility for launching multiple processes per node for distributed training.
 The second uses DeepSpeed, which we go over in our :doc:`multi node training <deepspeed>`.